Break Records trivia themed image for bar quiz night

 Gold 15 points Advanced Details "Ancient Olympic rule penalties"

-To enhance the experience, incorporate Paris 2024 pictograms.
+To enhance the experience, incorporate Olympic pictograms.
 Show the relevant sport icon before each question to build anticipation and tie the trivia to the Olympic theme.

 Team vs Individual Competition Options